 Will I receive a penalty if I can't pay the full amount?

 Yes, you will receive a late payment penalty.
-You can contact us at the number given on your notice at 1-800-829-0922 if you're unable to pay the full amount shown in your specific notice because of circumstances beyond your control.
-Contact us by the due date of your payment and, depending on your situation, we may be able to remove the penalty.
+You can call us at the number on your notice if you're unable to pay the full amount due because of circumstances beyond your control.
+If you contact us by the due date of your payment, we may be able to remove the penalty, depending on your situation.

 What's the difference between the "Child Tax Credit" and the "Additional Child Tax Credit?"
 Can I qualify for both?

-You can claim the credit by completing a Form 1040 Schedule 8812, Child Tax Credit and attaching it to your income tax return.
+By completing a Form 1040 Schedule 8812, Child Tax Credit, and attaching it to your income tax return.

 My child is turning 18 this year.
 Can I still get the Additional Child Tax Credit?

-No. Your child must be under age 17 at the end of 2009 to qualify for both the Child Tax Credit and the Additional Child Tax Credit.
+No. Your child must be under 17 at the end of the tax year to qualify for both the Child Tax Credit and the Additional Child Tax Credit.

 Tips for next year

 Consider filing your taxes electronically.
 Filing online can help you avoid mistakes and find credits and deductions that you may qualify for.
 In many cases you can file for free.
 Learn more about e-file.